BrandonJernigan/BrandonJernigan/README.md

 # Hi, I'm Brandon
 ### About Me
 I am passionate about software development in all forms.
 I love learning new languages and tools to aide me in my journey of learning this crazy, awesome art.
-It is my dream to become a full stack software developer, and no matter what, I plan to accomplish this goal.
-So, join me on my software adventure and find out more below.
+Checkout some of my projects, and if you want, connect with me.

 ### Website